Little and often learning - a painless route to deep learning

 Sadly in schools spaced learning or "little and often learning" isn't used that much.
 This is probably because it doesn't fit it well with school timetables and the teacher's ability to manage a big class.

 Little and Often Learning may not be easy to do in school but it's ideal for the home - and this was a key factor in the way we designed Komodo.
 Komodo is not about keeping kids at the screen for a long time - because that doesn't translate into deep learning.
-It's about getting a real benefit from three to five fifteen minute sessions per week over a year or more.
+It's about getting a real benefit from three to five twenty minute sessions per week over a year or more.

 Komodomaths